Support Equipment

 Russia

 Oryx lists two Russian 1V16 battalion fire-direction vehicles among visually documented losses in the full-scale invasion, one destroyed and one captured.
-WarSpotting separately records a Russian 1V16(M) artillery command vehicle for the 1V12(M) Mashina-S/Faltset fire-control system destroyed in Siverskodonetsk raion on 14 August 2025.
+WarSpotting identifies one destroyed Russian 1V16(M) artillery command vehicle from the 1V12(M) Mashina-S/Faltset fire-control system in Siverskodonetsk raion on 14 August 2025; this appears to correspond to Oryx's destroyed 1V16-linked entry.

 Role details